Cebeerre/SecuritasDirectAPI/README.md

 Placeholder to document the Verisure Europe (Securitas Direct) Mobile API Endpoint.

 **_NOTE:_** THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.
+The information here and online is for educational and resource purposes only and therefore I do not endorse or condone any inappropriate use of it.

 Known projects: